-Regardless of the complexity of your case, the law firm of Sean J Nichols, PLLC is dedicated to helping you and/or your family avoid a hassle in probate court.
+Regardless of the complexity of your case, Sean J Nichols, PLLC is dedicated to helping you and/or your family avoid a hassle in probate court.
 If you or a loved one need help with probate in Michigan, contact our offices today.

 REQUEST AN APPOINTMENT

 Sean J Nichols, PLLC handles a wide variety of estate and probate matters.
 Learn more about these individual areas within the links below.

 Simply put, probate administration involves administering assets or inheritance to family members or other beneficiaries after an individual passes away.
 An attorneys assistance in this process is vital.
 For example, an attorney understands how to properly determine which assets are actually part of the estate and required to go through this process.

 The administration of a trust is overseen in probate court to ensure proper asset distribution to the correct beneficiaries in accordance with the terms written within this document.
 The law firm of Sean J Nichols, PLLC is experienced in trust administration and can help oversee this process to avoid any issues throughout this administration.

 Another aspect of probate court involves litigation.
 In short, probate litigation involves a formal dispute over inheritance or an estate.
 This may include challenging a will, challenging a trust, or other disputes regarding the administration of an estate.

 When someone dies without a will, their property is considered “intestate.”
 This means.
 The court will have to invoke a specific process in determining who receives the property and assets of the deceased.